RomanLytvynUA/Post-Markem-demo/readme.md

   <a href="#how-to-use">How To Use</a>
 </p>

+## Demo

+A live demonstration of the V1 MVP, containing two years of historical data, is available on [pythonanywhere](https://romanlytvyn.pythonanywhere.com/).
+Note: The analytical engine used to generate this dataset is now deprecated, and the resulting metrics should be treated strictly as a proof-of-concept.

 ## Description
 <b>Post-Markem</b> is the analytical engine that enables you to perform a "post-mortem" of competitive ballroom dance adjudication protocols.